 After computers are released, HP may distribute an updated BIOS to manage the fan, CPU power loads, and other components.
 To see if there is a newer BIOS update, you should determine what version of the BIOS is currently installed on your computer, and then determine if there is a more recent version available.

-For complete information on finding your current BIOS version as well as instruction for updating your Notebook computer BIOS, see Updating the BIOS (not for Android or ChromeOS devices).
+For complete information on finding your current BIOS version as well as instruction for updating your notebook computer BIOS, see Updating the BIOS (not for Android or ChromeOS devices).

-Keep air vents clear and clean
+Keeping notebook air vents clear and clean

 Electrical components inside the computer generate heat while the computer is running.
 This heat can increase to the point where sensitive electronic components are damaged.

 When heat builds up, the fan spins faster to remove the excess heat and thus makes more noise.
 Notebook computers have vents in the bottom and sides to remove heat, allowing air to flow through the case.
 If the vents become blocked, the fan cannot cool the components properly (and must spin even faster).
 If there is dust in the vents, use a can of compressed air to blow dust out of the area inside vents.
 When the computer is turned on, place it on a hard, level surface keeping the vent areas unobstructed.
 Using your notebook computer on a cloth surface, such as your lap, a bed, or couch cushion, can block the air flow and cause overheating.